 Since launching the strategy, our spending with Aboriginal businesses has steadily grown.
 This is part of our wider efforts to support Aboriginal community initiatives.

-Learn what an APP is and see a step-by-step guide on how to complete one.
+Learn what an Aboriginal participation plan is and see a step-by-step guide on how to complete one:

 We support local and regional suppliers, especially SMEs in regional NSW.
 We aim to make it easier for these suppliers to work with us, especially those in regional and remote areas.